 In Bermuda, Happy Hour is a little different to what you might be used to.
 At hotels, restaurants and bars across the island, Happy Hours don’t end when the sun goes down, they can be all-evening affairs.
 We like to think that they give us the perfect excuse to dress up, enjoy the sunset, be grateful for the day, and also meet people we might not have the chance to otherwise.

 A local favourite, and Bermuda’s most popular mid-week social event, Wine Down Wednesday takes place on select Wednesdays after our work day ends.
 The ticket price gets you access to some of the wines host Denzil is loving at the moment, accompanied by some of Bermuda’s best live musicians.
 Follow along at their Facebook page’s event calendar to see if an event is happening when you’re in town.

-In August every year, we celebrate our culture and history during Cup Match.
+Every summer we celebrate our culture and history during Cup Match.
 With a two day Cricket match that sees rivals from St. George's and Somerset face off amongst a packed arena of supporters, you’ll be guaranteed to be amongst friends in no time.
 Make sure to pack some red and blue clothing options if you’re not yet sure which team you’ll end up supporting.

 Afterward, head on over to Mangrove Bay for the biggest raft up you’ve ever seen.
 Everyone’s invited.